Skip to main content Skip to footer

 • Retail media networks typically include:

-• On-site advertising (ecommerce search, category pages, product listings)
+• On-site advertising (e-commerce search, category pages, product listings)

 • Off-site targeting powered by retailer first-party data